Astronomy & Astrophysics: Early years

 There were only four issues of the journal in 1969, but it soon became a monthly publication and one of the four major generalist astronomical journals in the world.
 Initially, papers were submitted in English, French or German, but it soon became clear that, for a given author, the papers in English were cited twice as often as those in other languages.

 In addition to regular research papers in several different fields of astrophysics.
 A&A featured Letters and Research Notes for short manuscripts on a significant result or idea.
 A Supplement Series for the journal was created in 1970 for publishing extensive tabular material and catalogs.

 21st century

 The turn of the century brought important changes to the journal.
 In 2001, a new contract was signed with EDP Sciences, which replaced Springer as the publishing house.
-Special Editions featuring results of astronomical surveys and space missions such as XMM-Newton, Planck, Rosetta, and Gaia were introduced.
+Special Issues featuring results of astronomical surveys and space missions such as XMM-Newton, Planck, Rosetta, and Gaia were introduced.